wazuh/wazuh/src/shared_modules/content_manager/README.md

 2 directories, 4 files
 ```

-> If the content was compresed, the output files would be stored in the _downloads_ folder.
+> If the content was compressed, the output files would be stored in the _downloads_ folder.

 The `/tmp/output_folder/contents/*-content.json` paths are published for the consumers to read.